ukropj/board-games/AnimalAgricola/deploy/readme.txt

 # Agricola: All Creatures Big and Small for PC

-Welcome to computer implementation of "Agricola: All Creatures Big and Small" by Uwe Rosenberg.
+Welcome to computer implementation of "Agricola: All Creatures Big and Small" by Uwe Rosenberg (published by Lookout Games, 2012).
 This readme file will not explain the rules, just the most important facts about this PC version.
 To learn more about the ACBaS board game visit Board Game Geek (http://www.boardgamegeek.com/boardgame/119890/agricola-all-creatures-big-and-small).

-## Requirements
+## General

- - Java 6 (or greater)
+Game uses Java6 (will also work if you have greater).
+Start it by double-click on AnimalAgricola.jar file.
+There is no AI or networking present.
+Two players play on one computer.

 ## Controls